Somali Democratic Republic: Coup d'etat

-The assassin, of former President Abdirashid Shermarke Ismail, was tried, tortured, and executed by the Supreme Revolutionary Council.
+The assassin of former President Abdirashid Shermarke Ismail was tried, tortured, and executed by the Supreme Revolutionary Council.
 Notably, Ismail shared the same clan background as President Shermarke.

 Early years

-In 1970, one year after the coup, Siad Barre declared Somalia to be a socialist state and set upon the 'Somalization' of the country, essentially a grand scheme to diminish clan loyalties and create a 'dutiful Somali' country.
+In 1970, one year after the coup, Siad Barre declared Somalia to be a communist state and set upon the 'Somalization' of the country, a scheme to diminish clan loyalties and create a 'dutiful Somali' country.
 The Supreme Revolutionary Council (SRC), which came to power following President Shermarke's assassination, was led by Lieutenant General Salaad Gabeyre Kediye and Chief of Police Jama Ali Korshel.
-Kediye held the official title of "Father of the Revolution", and shortly thereafter, Barre became the head of the SRC.
+Kediye held the official title of "Father of the Revolution" with Barre as the head of the SRC.
 The SRC arrested members of the former civilian government, banned political parties, dissolved the National Assembly, and suspended the constitution.